-19. A student is studying full-time in 2018-19 but fails three modules.
-In 2019-20 the student repeats these modules on a part-time basis, studying for an average of seven hours per week.
+19. A student was studying full-time in 2019-20 but failed three modules.
+In 2020-21 the student repeats these modules on a part-time basis, studying for an average of seven hours per week.
 The student is still eligible to claim full-time student support.
 As the year of instance would not meet criteria given in paragraph 1.a. of this annex, the student would have a part-time mode of study for the year.